tlsnotary/docs-mdbook/src/protocol/2pc/deap.md

 4. Alice retrieves her active input labels $[x]_B$ from Bob using OT[^1].
 5. Bob retrieves his active input labels $[y]_A$ from Alice using OT.

 [^1]: It is necessary that Alice retrieves her active input labels $[x]_B$ before any evaluation takes place.
 This protects against adaptive attacks by Alice.
-For example, consider the scenario where Alice is malicious and garbles her circuit so it computes a different function which leaks Bob's entire input $f'(x, y) = y$.
-Now when choosing her input labels for Bob's circuit, she could change her input to $x'$ such that $f(x', y) = f'(x, y)$.
-The equality check at the end would still pass, causing Bob to be unaware that his entire input was leaked to Alice.
+See the [section below](#malicious-alice) for more detail.

 ### Semi-honest